Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Visual Guide to Suede Jacket Cleaning

-While written instructions provide the foundation for proper suede care, seeing the techniques in action can make all the difference between success and costly mistakes.
-This detailed video demonstration walks you through the complete process of cleaning a suede jacket safely and effectively.
+While written instructions provide the foundation for proper suede care, seeing the techniques in action can make all the difference.
+This video walks you through stain removal for various types of marks.

 Key points from the demonstration: